mikepierce/grothendieck-kimchi/README.md

 ## TODO / Contributing

 The files `six.html` and `seven.html` contain an imperfect OCR parsing of the original PDF in French, and still need to be translated.
+If you'd like to claim one of these to be translated, open up an Issue for it and let me assign you to that issue.
 If you're unfamiliar with all the ins-and-outs of GitHub but want to help, feel free to email me a translations of those files and I'll deal with the technical stuff ;)

 ## Suggested Workflow